alexandertrefz/essence/packages/stdlib/DEVELOPMENT.md

   one a call reaches then depends on the receiver's Type rather than on what it says.
-- **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Type and the Namespace over it together;
+- **A Type and the Namespace that targets it belong in one file.** `Optional` and `Ordering` each declare their Choice and the Namespace over it together;
   splitting them across files works, but leaves the two halves of one idea where nobody looking at either finds the other.
+A Namespace narrower than the general one goes in the same file too — `NestedOptional` sits under `Optional`, as `NestedList` does under `List`.

 ## Adding a Namespace